ladybug-tools/spider-2020/sandbox/spider-idf-viewer/v-2020-06-07/README.md

 And now it's like "Pff"

 As of now it's lines for walls, door and window borders.
 Let's get some surfaces in here

+16:43 ~

+Now we have meshes - but only in beige.
+Let's see if we can get some color.

+19:19 ~

+Now we have colors.
+And an "open all" button that opens and displays all the sample files in 3D.

+And we have what are getting to be the usual features:

+* Opem files on you r computer
+* Open files on the Internet
+* Display surface data parameters when you click on a surface.

 ***